 Country music stars Connie Smith and Marty Stuart have a rather unconventional love story (Hey, so did June and Johnny Cash).
-Still, they have become one of the strongest relationships in the music industry.
+Still, they have one of the strongest relationships in the music industry.
 They go together like Elvis Presley and Memphis, Tennessee.

 Stuart is 17 years younger than his country legend wife of over 20 years.
 Smith was his mother's favorite singer, and when he was just 12 years old, he was taken to one of her shows in his hometown of Philadelphia, Mississippi.
 (Whatever the price of admission was, it was worth it.)